swiftlang/swift-evolution/proposals/0492-section-control.md

 ```

 Because `@const` does not affect parsing or type resolution of the expression, it’s not helpful to the compiler, and it doesn’t seem to improve readability for users either: If the expression is a constant expression or not statically initializable, it will be rejected from compilation with a clear explanation.
 Adding a `@const` does not convey any new information.

+### Structured section specifiers

+In Mach-O, custom section names are written as a pair of segment (e.g. `__DATA`) + section (e.g. `mysection`).
+Structured section names with separate segment and section names, `@section(segment: "...", section: "...")` were considered instead, however this pattern does not generalize across object file formats, and is Mach-O specific (ELF and PE/COFF don’t have segments).

+Because different object file formats impose different restrictions on custom section names (length, “.” prefix), a shorthand syntax to specify different section names for different object file formats was considered: `@section(ELF: “...”, MachO: “...”, COFF: “...”)`.
+This, however, has drawbacks of repeating the file format in cases where the code is only ever targeting a single format (common for example for embedded firmwares on ELF).
+The benefits of a shorthand syntax is marginal, given that we don’t expect normal application code to use the `@section` attribute directly but instead rely on macros or other higher-level API.

+The alternative of using conditional compilation is what is expected to be used for those cases instead.

 ### Umbrella attribute for linkage properties